 More info here: 8 Shopping Places in Seoul

-Below is a sample 5-day/4-night Seoul itinerary.
+Below is a sample 5-day/4-night Seoul itinerary with breakdown of expenses.
 This assumes the following:

 - You are a group of two.